 History of the Bouvier des Flandres

-The bouvier des Flandres originated in Belgium where it was developed as a multi-purpose farm dog during the late 19th century.
-They are believed to have been bred from Irish wolfhounds, Scottish deerhounds, and local farm dogs.
+The Bouvier des Flandres originated in Belgium, where it was developed as a multi-purpose farm dog during the late 19th century.
+Bouviers are believed to have been bred from Irish wolfhounds, Scottish deerhounds, and local farm dogs.
 They were used as drovers, draft animals, and protectors.
-The breed has been known best as an excellent cattle herder, which is the meaning of the French word bouvier.
-Nicknames for the breed included vuilbaard (dirty beard), koehond (cow dog) and toucheur de boeuf (cattle driver).
+The breed was known best as an excellent cattle herder, which is the meaning of the French word "bouvier."
+Nicknames for the breed included vuilbaard (dirty beard), koehond (cow dog), and toucheur de boeuf (cattle driver).

-By the early 20th century, the bouvier had grown in popularity.
+By the early 20th century, the Bouvier had grown in popularity.
 An official breed standard was established in 1912.
-However, World War I and the battlefields of Belgium nearly wiped the breed out.
-They were used for military purposes.
-Fortunately, some survived and enthusiasts kept the breed going.
+World War I and the battlefields of Belgium nearly wiped the breed out, as the Bouvier was used for military purposes.
+Fortunately, some survived and enthusiasts repopulated the breed.

 Bouvier de Flandres Care

-The shaggy coat of the bouvier requires frequent and intensive grooming in order to keep the coat in good shape.
+The Bouvier requires frequent and extensive grooming in order to keep its shaggy coat in good shape.
 Loose hairs are retained in the double coat and must be combed out.
-A lack of proper grooming can lead to serious matting.
-This may involve trips to a professional groomer.
-Some owners prefer to keep the coat trimmed short, but you will need a groomer who knows the right way to trim this dog or you will not get the appropriate look.
-Though the grooming demands of the bouvier are high, a benefit of the coat type is that it sheds very little.
+A lack of proper grooming can lead to serious matting (which may require trips to a professional groomer).
+Some owners prefer to keep the coat trimmed short, but you will need a groomer who knows the right way to trim this dog to get the appropriate look.
+Though the grooming demands of the Bouvier are high, a benefit of the coat type is that it sheds very little.

-You'll find this dog's coat will naturally pick up debris from daily walks.
-Thus, you will need to spend some time after each exercise session cleaning your dog and your house from what he will track in.
+You'll find that this dog's coat naturally picks up debris from daily walks.
+Thus, owners will need to spend some time after each exercise session cleaning these dogs and any dirt that they track into the house.

-The bouvier is driven and intelligent.
+The Bouvier is driven and intelligent.
 Like most herding dogs, it possesses a strong prey drive.
 Therefore, the breed requires a solid foundation of obedience training and strict discipline.
-This is a very large dog that can be difficult to handle without good training.
+This is a very large dog that can be difficult to handle without proper training.

-This breed can get along well with children, but be aware that they may try to herd them, especially small children.
-In addition, young bouviers may not realize their size and knock over little kids.
+This breed can get along well with children, but be aware that it may try to herd them (especially small children).
+In addition, young Bouviers may not realize their size and are prone to knocking over little kids.
 Consistent and structured training along with exercise is key.

 Common Health Problems

 Responsible breeders strive to maintain the highest breed standards as established by kennel clubs like the AKC.
-Dogs bred by these standards are less likely to develop hereditary conditions.
-However, some hereditary health problems can occur in the breed.
-The following are some conditions to be aware of:
+Dogs bred by these standards are less likely to develop hereditary conditions, but some hereditary health problems can still occur in the breed.

 Diet and Nutrition

-Bouviers should be fed two meals per day with a total of three to five cups of dry dog food, with the amount determined by your dog's specific needs and activity level.
-As a large breed, they are prone to bloating and stomach torsion, which can happen if they gulp down their food or eat too much at one time.
+Bouviers should be fed two meals per day of high-quality dog food.
+You can also feed this dog several smaller meals per day or use a slow-feeder bowl to help prevent Bloat, but as a large breed, the Bouvier should not eat one large portion.
+Bouviers are prone to bloating and stomach torsion, which can happen if they gulp down their food quickly or eat too much at one time.
 This is a medical emergency.

-Bouviers are known for odorous flatulence.
-Monitor your dog's weight to ensure he does not get overweight, which will predispose him to more health conditions.
-Your dog's needs will change throughout his lifespan.
-You should discuss this with your veterinarian to get recommendations for feeding schedules, amount of food, type of food, and exercise.
+Monitor your dog's weight to ensure it does not become too heavy, which will predispose it to more health conditions.
+Your dog's nutritional needs will change throughout its lifespan.
+Discuss this with your veterinarian to get recommendations for feeding schedules along with the best amount of food, type of food, and exercise for your dog.

 More Dog Breeds and Further Research

-There are a wide variety of dog breeds to choose from.
-With a little research, you can find the right one to bring home.
+There are plenty of different dog breeds that can join your family.
+With a little research, you can find your next best friend!